Nevada’s Burning Man Festival: It’s an epiphany. It’s primal. It’s newborn. But what is it?

 Guidelines for flame effects within theme camps:

-- No large scale flame effects using 40 or more gallons of fuel or burning of large art installations that when fully engulfed in flames produce a tremendous amount of heat require a Burn Shield Platform.
+- No large scale flame effects using 40 or more gallons of fuel or burning of large art installations that when fully engulfed in flames produce a tremendous amount of heat requires a Burn Shield Platform.

 - No pressurized liquid fuels are to be used within the camping area.